travelping/gen_socket/README.md

 In all cases a special file descriptor is created and passed to the gen_tcp/gen_udp driver for further handling

+*WARNING*: pre R15, it was possible to create a non-INET socket and
+	   have gen_udp work on it.
+With R15 the check rules in fdopen() have been tightened to prevent this kind of trickery.

 COMPILING
 ---------